-There are 3,000 new cancer registrations in Waitemata every year.
-Cancer causes 31% of all deaths with the most significant being breast (in women), lung and colorectal cancers, and prostate cancers in men.
+There are 2,600 new cancer registrations in Waitematā every year.
+Cancer causes 32% of all deaths with the most significant being breast (in women), lung and colorectal cancers, and prostate cancers in men.
 Around 30-35% of cancers are caused by modifiable risk factors and are avoidable.
-Early detection and prompt diagnosis and treatment can reduce mortality and morbidity from cancers.
-Our one year survival rate from all cancers is 81.5%, the highest in the country.
-However, if Waitemata DHB had the same five-year survival rates as Australia, 32% of women who die of breast cancer within five years would survive for longer (15 per year).
-Public screening programmes for breast and cervical cancer are well-established; despite this, one quarter of all eligible women do not participate in the public programmes.
-Screening rates are lowest in Māori with only 55% of eligible women participating in cervical screening and 64% in breast screening.
+Early detection and prompt diagnosis and treatment can reduce deaths and illness from cancers.
+Our five year survival rate from all cancers is 68%, one of the highest in the country.
+However, if Waitematā DHB had the same five-year survival rates as Australia, 32% of women who die of breast cancer within five years would survive for longer (15 per year).
+Public screening programmes for breast and cervical cancer are wellestablished; despite this, one quarter of all eligible women do not participate in the public programmes.
+Cervical screening rates are lowest in Māori with only 61% of eligible women participating.

-A national pilot for bowel cancer screening is operating in Waitemata.
-It has successfully identified a number of cancers, allowing earlier treatment.
-Although still in the pilot stage, 54.2% of those targeted are participating (higher than participation rates in many other countries).
+The national pilot for bowel cancer screening in Waitematā has now moved to implementation.
+At December 2017, 58% of those invited have been screened (higher than participation rates in many other countries).
 There is room for further improvement, however, with Māori and Pacific screening coverage lower overall.
 Improving the uptake of bowel screening has the potential to save more lives.

 To support continued improvement in services and waiting times for people with cancer, accessing faster cancer treatment is a key priority and forms an integral part of the national health targets.
-Currently 57% of cancer patients wait less than 62 days for treatment or other care to commence compared with the target of 85% (by June 2016).
+As at March 2019, 88% of cancer patients wait less than 62 days for treatment or other care to commence compared with the target of 90%.

-Lung, colorectal and breast cancer are major killers
+Lung, colorectal, breast and prostate cancer are major killers